 - whether visitation can be structured in a way to minimize the child’s exposure to conflicts between the adults.

-Did the child reside with the petitioner for at least 6 consecutive months with or without a parent present?
+- Did the child reside with the grandparent for at least 6 consecutive months with or without a parent present?

 Adoption or Termination of Parental Rights and Grandparent Rights